luke-b-hunter/ajvot4-thesis-presentation/presentation.md

 # *Balbín's Poetic Party*

 The party's logo is based mainly on the logo of Balbín's poetic pub which serves as a sort of headquarters for the party.
 The color of the logo is neutral black and this color is also used on official promotional items, such as a T-shirt worn by the party's chairman or a flag used for events on Wenceslas Square.
 The logo is playful and presents to the audience the local character of the party.
 It does not act seriously and at the same time characterizes the party as an anti-system movement.
 The main uniform element is a bowler hat, which appears on both the logo and the chairman's costume and was also used on their banners.
 The bowler hat became part of the party's identity itself.
 The party used collages of politicians from serious parties with provocative headlines as their billboards.

 # My own satirical party #

 I created my own party that uses the technique of shock marketing to gain attention and fame through media.
 The party has it's own platform made up of twelve performances for each street that is named after a world country.
 Ambitions of the made up party aren't to get into local politics but to reflect on local problems of Prague, such as cars parked on sidewalks, shortage of living, loud drunktards etc. The aim is to bring attention to these problems through various satirical marketing performances that will happen on the streets of Prague 10 Vrsovice.
 The reason why I chose this part of Prague is because it's a part of Prague I grew up in and know well and it's a place that has the most streets that bare the name after world countries.
 Country street names are crucial to my party because it's satirical aim is to create "Peace in the world" through these various guerilla performances happening on the streets.
+At the end of each performance would be a flag raising ceremony that would mark the end of each performance.

+# *Visual style*

+The visual style is made up of logo, posters, brochures and other promotional materials, that are used to promote each performance of the party.

 # *Logo*